Amendments and Safety Reports

 • Reports of the suspension or early termination of a project.

-If you have any questions about monitoring/reporting requirements for research, please contact the Central Office for Research Ethics (CORE) at hrec@health.wa.gov.au or (08) 9222 4214, quoting the projects RGS number.
+For further information or support with HREC monitoring and/or reporting requirements for research, please contact the Central Office for Research Ethics (CORE) at hrec@health.wa.gov.au or (08) 9222 4214, quoting the projects RGS number.

 Research Audit Program

-EMHS strives to achieve excellence in research and part of maintaining high standard is the regular auditing of selected approved projects.
+EMHS strives to achieve excellence in research and part of maintaining a high standard is the regular auditing of selected approved projects.
 Auditing of approved projects is a necessary component of the overall monitoring of health research.

 The research audit program aims to: